qri-io/rfcs/text/0012-CLI-commands.md

 Qri, change the data outside of Qri, and use the save command to record those changes to Qri.

-Datasets added to Qri using `new` are published to the registry by default.
+Datasets added to Qri using `new` are not published to the registry by default.
-Use the `--no-publish` flag to not publish this dataset to the registry.
+Use the `--publish` flag to publish this dataset to the registry.
 For more information on the registry and why it's important check out the [registry section](#qri_registry).